-The Drug and Alcohol Recovery Counselor (DARC) associate degree program provides education and training for persons seeking employment or job advancement; others transfer to upper level colleges to complete bachelor or graduate degrees in the field of substance abuse counseling or other transfer opportunities.
-Students receive education and training in the professional techniques of counseling with a disciplined background in the environmental and psychological causes and effects of alcohol and other drug abuse, and dependence.
+The Drug and Alcohol Recovery Counselor (DARC) associate degree program provides education and training for persons seeking employment or job advancement in the addiction profession; others transfer to upper level colleges to complete bachelor's or graduate degrees in the field of addiction counseling or other transfer opportunities.
+Students receive education and training in the professional techniques of counseling with a disciplined background in the environmental and psychological causes and effects of alcohol and other substance use disorders.